tux-00/network_miner/README.md

 To test Network Miner, you need first to overwrite *data/snmp_data.json* with the content of a test file located in [test/data/](test/data/).

-Now comment these lines in *index.php* to avoid the scan and the overwrite of *snmp_data.json*:
+Now comment these lines in *data_mining.php* to avoid the scan and the overwrite of *snmp_data.json*:
 ```php
 recursive_search($FIRST_DEVICE, 1);